 28. Relax at the Douglas Daly Hot Springs

 About a 45-minute drive from Darwin there is the Douglas Daly Hot Springs.
 This is a perfect place to camp if you have a tent and the time, but if not, it is also a fun day trip from Darwin.

 Just be “croc-wise” in this area.
 Saltwater crocodiles have been spotted here.
-This is mainly after heavy rains.
-Just be cautious especially if you are camping overnight and swimming in the dark (like we did).
+This is mainly after heavy rains and is VERY rare.
+Just be cautious, especially if you are camping overnight and swimming in the dark (like we did).
 Rangers do check the area daily and close the area if crocs are sighted.

 The Termite Mounds are a cool thing to stop at if you are already in Litchfield National Park.
 It is pretty neat to see termite mounds standing taller than a person!